Dipshi-Kushwaha-nttd/sample-istio/README.md

 # sample-istio
-This repository contains the configuration for a Kubernetes-based microservice architecture using Argo CD for GitOps deployment and Istio for service mesh capabilities.
+This repository contains the configuration for a Kubernetes-based microservice architecture using Istio for service mesh capabilities.

 # Components
-1. Istio Service Mesh
+## 1. Istio Service Mesh
 Istio provides traffic management, security, and observability features for our microservices.

-Istio Ingress Gateway
+### Istio Ingress Gateway
 Namespace: istio-system
 Service: istio-ingressgateway
 Ports:
 80 → 8080 (HTTP)
 443 → 8443 (HTTPS)
-Function: Acts as the entry point for all external traffic, handles routing to internal services Istio Sidecar Injector
+Function: Acts as the entry point for all external traffic, handles routing to internal services
+### Istio Sidecar Injector
 The sidecar injector automatically injects Envoy proxy containers into application pods, which:

 Intercepts all inbound and outbound traffic